terramate-io/terramate/docs/change-detection.md

    that represents the deployed state of your IaC.
 2. Changes that should be planned and applied should be added through a feature or bugfix branch.
+3. The IaC project uses [non
+  fast-forwarded](https://git-scm.com/docs/git-merge#_fast_forward_merge) merge
-3. The IaC project must use [non fast-forwarded](https://git-scm.com/docs/git-merge#_fast_forward_merge) merge commits. (the default in GitHub and Bitbucket).
+  commits. (the default in GitHub and Bitbucket).